-SMART is a good system, but what it really boils down to is this: before you begin, know what you want to achieve, set up timeline to help you get there, and don’t set yourself up for failure.
+SMART is a good system, but what it really boils down to is this: before you begin, know what you want to achieve, create a timeline to help you get there, and don’t set yourself up for failure.

-For example, I might want to achieve 10% body fat in the next six months but, based on my genetics and my body-type, I might as well make my goal to grow 5 inches, because neither of those things are realistic for me.
+For example, you might want to achieve 10% body fat in the next six months but, based on your genetics and body type, it might not be realistic for you.

 We suggest you make your fitness goals action-oriented, because those are things you can control.
 To succeed at an action goal, all you need to do is show up and do the work.
 Examples include “Exercise three times a week for the next three months,” or “Run a 10K,” or “Complete 10 chin-ups unassisted.”
 Those are action goals.

-Achieving those goals are completely within your control, no matter what your age or genetics.
+Achieving those goals is completely within your control, no matter what your age or genetics.

 Find a workout buddy and set up some workout dates.
 Download an exercise app to help you track your workouts.
 Hire a Personal Trainer!
-Bribe yourself with rewards, or threaten yourself with consequences (such as vacuuming the car).
+Bribe yourself with rewards (non-food related), or threaten yourself with consequences (such as vacuuming the car).
 Make fitness contracts with your friends.
 Use our handy Habit Tracker to stay on track with your habits.

 Nobody knows better than you what you need to keep yourself on track, so dig deep and figure out what kind of help you need to keep yourself accountable.

 You can paint a room in a day, and marvel at your achievement.
-But getting in shape happens over time, and because of that, you might not notice that you don’t get winded walking up stairs anymore, or that you can carry all those groceries into the house without having to break out the Advils and ice pack afterward.
+But getting in shape happens over time, and because of that, you might not notice that you don’t get winded walking upstairs anymore, or that you can carry all those groceries into the house without having to break out the painkillers and an ice pack afterward.

-We set our goals looking to the future, but even more helpful can be looking to the past and seeing how far we have come.
+We set our goals looking to the future, but it can be even more helpful to look to the past and see how far we have come.